-- · Interest and dividends from federal tax-exempt bonds; - · A federal net operating loss carryover; - Contributions refunded when closing a New Mexico approved Section 529 college savings plan account; - Certain contributions rolled out of a New Mexico approved Section 529 college savings plan account, or - A charitable deduction claimed on federal Schedule A for a donation of land to private non-profit or public conservation agencies for conservation purposes from which you were allowed the New Mexico land conservation tax credit. - Distributed net income subject to the Entity Level Tax. - These should only be added back if the taxpayer took the contribution as a deduction on a prior year tax return.
+- Interest and dividends from federal tax-exempt bonds; - A federal net operating loss carryover; - Contributions refunded when closing a New Mexico approved Section 529 college savings plan account\; - Certain contributions rolled out of a New Mexico approved Section 529 college savings plan account\, - A charitable deduction claimed on federal Schedule A for a donation of land to private non-profit or public conservation agencies for conservation purposes from which you were allowed the New Mexico land conservation tax credit. - An amount of withholding tax paid by a Pass-Through-Entity on distributed net income. - \ These should only be added back if the taxpayer took the contribution as a deduction on a prior year tax return.